tldr-pages/tldr/pages/linux/lsblk.md

 # lsblk

-> lists information about devices
+> Lists information about devices.

-- list all storage devices in a tree-like format.
+- List all storage devices in a tree-like format:

 `lsblk`

-- Also list empty devices.
+- Also list empty devices:

 `lsblk −a`

-- Print the SIZE column in bytes rather than in a human-readable format.
+- Print the SIZE column in bytes rather than in a human-readable format:

 `lsblk −b`

-- Output info about filesystems.
+- Output info about filesystems:

 `lsblk −f`

-- Use ASCII characters for tree formatting.
+- Use ASCII characters for tree formatting:

 `lsblk −i`

-- Output info about block-device topology.
+- Output info about block-device topology:

 `lsblk −t`